ukama/ukama/testing/lab/docs/scenario-language-v1.md

-`node_version_equals` accepts a match against either the app's `version` or `tag` returned by BFF `getApps`. `node_health_ok` with `app` requires BFF `getNodeState.connectivity` to be `Online` and the selected app's BFF `getApps.status` to be `running` or `active`.
+`node_version_equals` accepts a match against either the app's `version` or `tag` returned by BFF `getApps`. `node_health_ok` with `app` requires BFF `getNode.status.connectivity` to be `Online` and the selected app's BFF `getApps.status` to be `running` or `active`.

 The default check timeout is 180 seconds with a five-second polling interval.